Metaljisawa/Optimization-Windows-V3/README.md

 # OptimizationWindowsV3
-Powershell script for optimizations, tweaks & bloatware Short script ps1 for remove the unnecessary part on Windows 10.
+Powershell script for optimizations, tweaks
+Short script ps1 for remove the unnecessary part on Windows 10.

 # Warning !